hissp.compiler module#

 bar)

-Use the control words :* and :** for iterable and mapping unpacking:
+Use the :* and :** targets for position and keyword unpacking, respectively:

 >>> print(readerless(